konrad126/alfred-bear/README.md

 ## Bear App Workflow

-This is a simple workflow that hooks into Bear App database and allows you to search notes and tag lists.
+A simple  Alfred workflow that hooks Bear App database and allows you to search notes and tag lists.

 You need to set the `db_path environment` variable to make it work.
 It will probably have the value of: